 - 4 medium sunchokes

-- Avocado Oil + Ghee for frying (as much as to generously cover the pan)
+- Avocado Oil + Ghee for frying (as much as to generously cover the pan) OR extra virgin olive oil

-- one pasture raises egg
+- one pasture-raised egg

 - 1/2 avocado